yzx9/swcgeom/README.md

 ## LICENSE

-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+This work is licensed under a <a rel="license" href="https://www.apache.org/licenses/">Apache-2.0</a>.

+Copyright (c) 2022-present, Zexin Yuan